 For right now, we have 13 hens and two roosters.
 Ideally, I want one Rooster, but this guy has a whole back story for another post.

-It is winter time as I write this so we go through about 2 bags of chicken feed a month.
-In the summer time it’s about one bag a month sometimes less.
+It is winter time as I write this, so we go through about two bags of chicken feed a month.
+In the summertime, it’s about one bag a month, sometimes less.

 That’s about $36 a month, just in feed costs.
 Not figuring out the time spent caring for the chickens or how much it costs to get all the supplies to start.